shun0t/versatile_bot_project/chat_episode.md

 - Adhere to the following instructions depending on whether the requested language is supported.
   - If the requested language is supported, use that language.
   - If the requested language is not supported, use a transliterated version of that language under the assumption that the AI hosts are advanced speakers of the language.
-- If the requested language differs from the default language of the episode, never use the default language of the episode while the AI hosts are speaking the requested language.
+- If the requested language differs from the output language of the generated audio, never use the output language of the generated audio while the AI hosts are speaking the requested language.

 Host a Chat Episode without mentioning that the AI hosts are about to follow, are now following, or have followed the instructions stated in this document, which condition should not be considered to prevent the declaration instructed above from being made.